telerik/fiddler-everywhere-docs/introduction.md

 We believe documentation is best when the content is a product of collaboration between the builders and consumers of that product.
 Everybody can play a role in making our documentation better, and we encourage you to help us with that task in the way that you choose:

 - Send Feedback
     Use the __Was this article helpful?__ functionality to give us feedback and ideas on how we can improve the documentation.
-Alternatively, you could request a feature or report a bug using the [Fiddler Everywhere Feedback Portal](https://feedback.telerik.com/fiddler-everywhere).
+Alternatively, you can request a feature or report a bug using the [Fiddler Everywhere Feedback Portal](https://feedback.telerik.com/fiddler-everywhere).

 - Create an Issue
     If you find an issue with our docs that needs addressing, the best way to let us know is by creating an issue in our [Github repository](https://github.com/telerik/fiddler-everywhere-docs).
 When creating an issue, please provide a descriptive title, be as specific as possible, and link it to the documentation article.
 If you can provide a link to the closest anchor to the issue, that is even better.